Study ranks best ‘weed cities’ in the US - NewsBreak

 - Phoenix, Arizona

-A complete ranking of all 50 cities included in the study can be found at Real Estate Witch.Map: Here’s where marijuana is – and isn’t – legal
+A complete ranking of all 50 cities included in the study can be found at Real Estate Witch.House set to pass marijuana legalization Friday

 To determine the best weed-friendly cities, Real Estate Witch used data from 2022 to analyze marijuana laws, including “publicly available data” from the Census Bureau, Google Trends, the Bureau of Labor Statistics and Yelp, among others.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.